SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

 1. Compiler (ideally `g++`)
 2. Debugger
 3. Formatter

 If you are unsure or are missing any of these features, please ask a group or staff member for help.
+We will check in during the lab to confirm your IDE supports all these features.

 > [!WARNING]
 > For this lab, avoid using large language models (LLMs) like Copilot and ChatGPT when solving the programming